 Dear Friends in Christ Jesus,

-As you have likely seen, the Centers for Disease Control and Prevention changed its masking recommendations this afternoon in response to growing concerns about the rapid spread of the Delta variant of Covid-19.
-As of today, the CDC recommends that vaccinated persons wear masks indoors in public places in areas with high or substantial COVID-19 transmission rates.
+As of July 27, the Centers for Disease Control and Prevention changed its masking recommendations in response to growing concerns about the rapid spread of the Delta variant of Covid-19.
+The CDC recommends that vaccinated persons wear masks indoors in public places in areas with high or substantial COVID-19 transmission rates.
 The agency also recommends that local jurisdictions encourage universal indoor masking for all teachers, staff, students and visitors in schools, regardless of vaccination status.
 The guidance for unvaccinated people remains the same - wear a mask until vaccinated.

-Half of the counties in the Diocese of Virginia now have transmission rates that are either high or substantial.
-You can find the rate in your county here https://covid.cdc.gov/covid-data-tracker/#county-view.
+Most of the counties in the Diocese of Virginia now have transmission rates that are either high or substantial.

 Because our Christian faith trains and inspires us to care for the most vulnerable, especially the little children who cannot yet be vaccinated, I urge you to:

-- If that rate is in the substantial or high zone, require masking for all persons, whether vaccinated or unvaccinated, during worship, education, formation, outreach, fellowship and any other indoor group gathering.
+- If either or both rates are in the "substantial" or "high" zone, require masking for all persons, whether vaccinated or unvaccinated, during worship, education, formation, outreach, fellowship and any other indoor group gathering.

-- Whatever the transmission rate in your area, require masking for all teachers, students, staff, and visitors of any church school, Sunday School, after school programs or other group activity for children.
+- Whatever the rates in your area, require masking for all teachers, students, staff, and visitors of any church school, Sunday School, after school programs or other group activity for children.

 - Teach about the responsibility of all Christians to care for one another and encourage those who have not yet been vaccinated, unless for medical purposes, to get the vaccine.